-The regulations define a toy as ‘any product or material designed or clearly intended for use in play by children of less than 14 years of age, but excluding those products specified in Schedule 3 [of the regulations]’.
+The regulations define a toy as ‘any product designed or intended, whether or not exclusively, for use in play by children of less than 14 years of age, but excluding those products specified in Schedule 3 [of the regulations]’.

 CE marking on toys

 All toys presented for sale in the UK must bear the CE marking and the name and address of the person who first placed the toy on the market.

 The CE mark is a declaration by the manufacturer that the product satisfies essential safety requirements and can be sold within the EU.